mrazomej/phd/src/chapter_04/section_06_microscopy.md

 Cells were grown identically to those used for measurement via flow cytometry (see Methods).
-Briefly, cells were grown overnight (between 10 and 13 hours) to saturation in rich media broth (LB) with $100\,\mu\text{g} \cdot \text{mL}^{-1}$ spectinomycin in a deep-well 96 well plate at $37^\circ \text{C}$.
+Briefly, cells were grown overnight (between 10 and 13 hours) to saturation in rich media broth (LB) with $100\,\mu\text{g} \cdot \text{mL}^{-1}$ spectinomycin in a deep-well 96-well plate at $37^\circ \text{C}$.
 These cultures were then diluted 1000-fold into $500\,\mu\text{L}$ of M9 minimal medium supplemented with 0.5% glucose and the appropriate concentration of the inducer IPTG.
 Strains were allowed to grow at $37^\circ \text{C}$ with vigorous aeration for approximately 8 hours.
-Before mounting for microscopy, the cultures were diluted 10-fold into M9 glucose minimal medium without IPTG.
+The cultures were diluted 10-fold into M9 glucose minimal medium without IPTG before mounting for microscopy.
 Each construct was measured using the same range of inducer concentration values as was performed in the flow cytometry measurements (between $100\,\text{nM}$ and
 $5\,\text{mM}$ IPTG).
 Each condition was measured in triplicate in microscopy, whereas approximately ten measurements were made using flow cytometry.